xslizik/ela/roles/ela-beats/README.md

 # README

-Ansible role to provision the victim machine (Debian 12 only) for the Ela CTF.
+Ansible role to provision victim machines (Debian 12, Win11, Win-Server) for the Ela CTF.

 ## Requirements